krishaamer/green-filter-research/research/literature/finance.md

     be “highly engaged with management teams” in order to influence managment towards ESG practices in said companies .
 -   @ESGHedgeFunds2021
+-   **Feature**: Make a climate hedge fund with friends
+-   @hedgeHedgeMakeHedge2023: Make a hedge fund with your friends
+-   Most successful investor invest together
+-   Angelist
+-   What does investing look like at the scale of billions of people? like IG

 ### ESG is a Marketing Tool {#esg-is-a-marketing-tool}

 -   @gemmawoodwardGoodRiddanceESG2022 8 problems with ESG
 -   @agnewRIPESG2022 RIP ESG
+-   @luoESGLiquidityStock2022 found firms with a lower ESG score are more profitable.

 ### Neobanks and ESG {#neobanks-and-esg}